friendly-bits/geoip-shell/README.md

 **6)** That's it!
 By default, ip lists will be updated daily at 4am local time (4 o'clock at night) - you can verify that automatic updates work by running `cat /var/log/syslog | grep geoip-shell` on the next day (change syslog path if necessary, according to the location assigned by your distro).

+## **Pre-requisites**
+(if a pre-requisite is missing, the _-install.sh_ script will tell you which)
+- Linux.
+Tested on Debian-like systems and occasionally on OPENWRT (support for which is not yet complete), should work on any desktop/server distribution and possibly on some embedded distributions.
+- nftables - firewall management utility.
+Supports nftables 1.0.2 and higher (may work with earlier versions but I do not test with them).
+- standard utilities including tr, cut, sort, wc, awk, sed, grep, and logger which are included with every server/desktop linux distribution.
+For embedded, may require installing some packages if some of these utilities don't come by default.
+- `wget` or `curl` or `uclient-fetch` (OpenWRT-specific utility).
+- for persistence and autoupdate functionality, requires the cron service to be enabled.

+**Optional**: the _check-ip-in-source.sh_ script requires grepcidr. install it with `apt install grepcidr` on Debian and derivatives.
+For other distros, use their built-in package manager.

 ## **Usage**
 _(Note that all commands require root privileges, so you will likely need to run them with `sudo`)_